 Certificate Authentication Overview

-Reflection for Secure IT supports host (server) authentication using certificates.
+Reflection for Secure IT Server for Windows supports host authentication using certificates.

 Certificate authentication solves some of the problems presented by public key authentication.
 With public key host authentication, the system administrator must either add the host public key for every server to each client's list of known hosts, or count on client users to confirm the host identity correctly when they connect to an unknown host.
 Certificate authentication avoids this problem by using a trusted third party, called the certification authority (CA), to verify the validity of information coming from the host.